Mubashir-rehma/materio-vuetify-vuejs-admin-template-original/docs/src/guide/core/composables.md

 }))
 ```

+We have heavily used this composable in Datatables.

 ## useGenerateImageVariant

 We need to provide different images based on our current theme.
 For instance, we want to use `imgDark.png` for the dark theme and `imgLight.png` for the light theme.
 We'll pass both of these images as parameters to `useGenerateImageVariant` composable, and it will return the appropriate image depending on the current theme.
 Please refer to below code snippet.